Shop With Pride: 30+ Rainbow Buys That Give Back

 Havly: For every Bowie bath towel sold, Havly will donate $1 to manufacturing towels for shelters providing a refuge for LGBTQ youth experiencing homelessness.

-West Elm: Now through June 30, West Elm is offering a 50 percent giveback on all LOCAL products in support of The Trevor Project.
+West Elm: West Elm is offering a 50 percent giveback on all LOCAL products in support of The Trevor Project.
 If you’ve never shopped West Elm’s LOCAL section, now is a great time to start!
 It features small businesses and artisans as well as LGBTQIA+ and BIPOC designers and creators across the country.

 Cadence: Cadence partners with the Trans Women of Color Collective year-round.
 When you buy the rainbow icon tile for their capsule systems, Cadence will donate 100 percent of the proceeds to the collective, whose mission is "to uplift the narratives, lived experiences and leadership of trans and gender non-conforming people of color, our families and comrades as we build towards collective liberation for all oppressed people."

-Disney: This year’s Disney Pride Collection was created by members and allies of the LGBTQIA+ community within The Walt Disney Company.
-This year’s line has several cute kitchen buys such as these cocktail glasses with the intersectional Pride and trans pride stripes.
+Disney: The Disney Pride Collection was created by members and allies of the LGBTQIA+ community within The Walt Disney Company.
+This year’s line has several cute kitchen buys such as these Starbucks tumbler cups with a vibrant rainbow pattern on the straw and inside wall.
 Globally, Disney donates to more than two dozen LGBTQIA+ organizations and in the U.S. Disney supports GLSEN, Ali Forney Center, LGBTQ Center OC, Los Angeles LGBT Center, PFLAG National, SF LGBT Center, The Trevor Project and Zebra Coalition.

-IKEA: For June, IKEA U.S. will donate 100 percent of sales of its iconic rainbow STORSTOMMA bag to True Colors United, an organization focused on providing solutions for homelessness in the LGBTQ+ youth community.
+IKEA: For June, IKEA U.S. will donate 100 percent of sales of its iconic rainbow STORSTOMMA bag to Rainbow Railroad, an organization focused on providing safety to the LGBTQ+ community from state-enabled homophobia and transphobia.

 FASHION + ACCESSORIES